 Is it time for an obesity code?

 The obesity rate in the United States is growing faster than the average waistline of a Dunkin’ Doughnuts Patron.
-Many of the nanny state politicians would make you think that we should consider tax the food that is unhealthy or add a tax for each inch of your waistline.
-Liberals or progressives as they like to be known as today feel that you need to be protected from your own buying or preferences.
+Many of the nanny state politicians would make you think that we should consider taxing the food that is unhealthy or adding a tax for each inch of your waistline.
+Liberals or progressives as they like to be known today feel that you need to be protected from your own buying or preferences.
 The question is whether this will make a difference in the obesity rate of the United States or the world as a whole.

 Today is the time of the global warming hoax.
 Many feel that carbon dioxide produced by manufacturing and the power industry is the cause of the temperature changes over the last 100 years.
 Maybe we should look at exercise as the cause of global warming.
 Exercise burns carbohydrates, fat, and protein.
 The process of burning energy produces energy, oxygen, and water.
 The thought that exercise is the cause of global warming is almost as ridiculous as humans being the only or

 significant cause of the same.
 Instead of being an alarmist that is looking for a quick fix, let find a solution that actually works.